cvl-umass/compsci682-fall-2024/assignments/assignments2023/assignment3.md

 The notebook ``Transformer_Captioning.ipynb`` will walk you through the implementation of a Transformer model and apply it to image captioning on COCO.

 ## Q2: Generative Adversarial Networks (15 points)
-In the Jupyter notebooks ``GANS-TensorFlow.ipynb``/``GANS-PyTorch.ipynb`` you will learn how to generate images that match a training dataset, and use these models to improve classifier performance when training on a large amount of unlabeled data and a small amount of labeled data.
-Please complete only one of the notebooks (TensorFlow or PyTorch).
-No extra credit will be awarded if you complete both notebooks.
+In the Jupyter notebook ``Generative_Adversarial_Networks.ipynb`` you will learn how to generate images that match a training dataset, and use these models to improve classifier performance when training on a large amount of unlabeled data and a small amount of labeled data.

 ## Q3: Style Transfer (10 points)
-In the Jupyter notebooks ``StyleTransfer-TensorFlow.ipynb``/``StyleTransfer-PyTorch.ipynb`` you will learn how to create images with the content of one image but the style of another.
-Please complete only one of the notebooks (TensorFlow or PyTorch).
-No extra credit will be awardeded if you complete both notebooks.
+In the Jupyter notebook ``StyleTransfer.ipynb`` you will learn how to create images with the content of one image but the style of another.

 ## Submitting your work:
 **Important**.
 Please make sure that the submitted notebooks have been run and the cell outputs are visible.